 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Residents of the state of Indiana or Michigan fishing in any of the waters listed below and who possess a valid fishing license for either state, are permitted to fish in these lakes while following the laws and regulations of the state having jurisdiction over that portion of the lake.
+Indiana or Michigan residents fishing in any of the waters listed below and who possess a valid fishing license for either state, are permitted to fish in these lakes while following the laws and regulations of the state having jurisdiction over that portion of the lake.

 Funds from the sale of fishing licenses are used to conserve and manage fisheries resources in Indiana.
-Click here to find out more about funding for fish and wildlife conservation and management in Indiana.
+Learn more about funding for fish and wildlife conservation and management in Indiana.

 Online: Go to IndianaOutdoor.IN.gov

 In Person: Visit a retailer or DNR site listed at IndianaOutdoor.IN.gov, or visit the DNR Customer Service Center, Indiana Government Center South, 402 W. Washington St., W160, Indianapolis.
 Hours are 8:30 a.m. to 4:30 p.m.
 Monday through Friday.